 4 p.m.
 Stock Up on Dog Treats

-Make your way to Pooch Pantry Bakery and Boutique to select some fresh dog treats for your pup.
-The 10-minute walk from the plaza will allow you and Fido to stretch your legs while sightseeing in downtown Santa Fe.
-Have fun raiding the Pantry and stocking up on all the supplies your furry friend may need for the weekend.
-You can also buy him a new collar as a souvenir or bathe him at the self-serve dog washing station.
-Spoil your pup with a peanut butter-bacon frozen yogurt after his bath!
+Make your way to Teca Tu-A Pawsworthy Pet Emporium to select some fresh dog treats for your pup.
+You can drive but the 20-minute walk from the plaza will allow you and Fido to stretch your legs while sightseeing in downtown Santa Fe.
+Have fun stocking up on all the supplies your furry friend may need for the weekend.
+You can also buy him a new collar as a souvenir while you’re there!

 8 p.m.
 Dinner at TerraCotta Wine Bistro

-Walk a block from the winery to dinner at this restaurant’s pet-friendly outdoor garden seating.
-TerraCotta Wine Bistro serves globally inspired fare paired with international wines and craft beers.
+Walk a block from the winery to dinner in TerraCotta Wine Bistro's pet-friendly outdoor garden seating.
+The restaurant serves globally inspired fare paired with international wines and craft beers.
 The three-course prix fixe menu is a good value and changes seasonally.
-The smoked barbecue platter, fried chicken and an assortment of bruschettas are other popular choices.
+The smoked barbecue platter, onion rings with chipotle ranch, and an assortment of bruschettas are other popular choices.
 Enjoy the view of the stars in the clear New Mexico sky as your after-dinner entertainment.

 Saturday

-Start your day with a dog-friendly hike with Santa Fe Mountain Adventures.
+Start your day with a custom, dog-friendly hike with Santa Fe Mountain Adventures.
 You and your canine companion will be picked up at La Fonda on the Plaza by your guide in a Pinzgauer High-Mobility ATV that will take you to the New Mexico Mountains.
-Enjoy the crisp morning air and the redolent scent of Ponderosa pine trees on a mile-long roundtrip hike along a creek.
-The tour lasts approximately 2 hours, so you’ll be back in Santa Fe in time for a hearty breakfast.
-The Early Morning Ride & Hike Tour costs $77 per adult and $61 per child (12 years and under) plus tax.
-Dogs hike for free.
+Enjoy the crisp morning air and the redolent scent of ponderosa pine trees on a mile-long roundtrip hike along a creek.
+The tour lasts approximately three hours, so you’ll be back in Santa Fe in time for a hearty breakfast.
 Advance reservations are required.

 10 a.m.
 Breakfast and a Bark Park